rybafish/rybafish.github.io/customMultiline.md

 ![demo screen](http://rybafish.github.io/multilineKPI.png)

 The "component" column used to split values into several lines on the chart.
-It is not really docummented, but come on, it is quite straight-forward:
+It is not really docummented, but come on, it is quite straight-forward.

+There is a separate page documenting [variables](/variables).

 ```
 kpis: [